mattiashem/app-delivery/README.md

 To make this course we need your help.

 ### The plan
-This is our plan right now but we are well aware that there are better plans.
-Drop request how we can make this course better.
+Students and app developers; we want to hear from you.
+We believe we have developed a course which would lead the way in creating world-class beating apps.
+Developers will not only have the tools to create apps that work, but have the tools to critically evaluate their usage in the real-world.

 ### Educators
 Do you have something that you want to teach.
-This course is based on proffersinal teaching students.
-Drop us a email and lets se where it fits best
+This course relies on subject-matter experts.
+Those who work in the field, regardless of level or experience; we want to hear from you.
+All teachers will be paid and compose a online course that then the students will take.

 ### Input from U
-To prove that this course is soemthing that we that wor in the applications field need.
-Please fill out this form with your input.

-The agnce that overses the course will when reviwev the course send you a aemail to verfy tat you are correct. that is the only attacment after filling in the form.
+This course has been developed from a market need analysis.
+It has been developed from noticeable educational gaps.
+These gaps need filling, and if you want your voice to be heard, we want to hear from you.

 [FORM](https://forms.gle/UaMNJYfVwHMbdxdE9)

 ## Supporting
-If you want to suppurt this course add a merge request with you logo down here.
+If you want to support this course, add a merge request with your logo below.
+We will then send you information of the course progress.
-Then we will send you info of the progress of the course and you will also get info of the progress of the students.
+During the course the student performance will also be tracked to monitoring that they all get the help they need.
+But this info will aslo be shared so we all can see the progress on the stdents

+## Logo Time

 ![https://hacking.robots.beer](logo/hrb.png "Hacking Robots and Beer")